HemantM7/MY-PORTFOLIO/DEPLOYMENT_GUIDE.md

 # 📧 Contact Form Setup Guide for Vercel

-Your portfolio contact form is now configured to work with Vercel serverless functions!
+Your portfolio uses a separate backend server for the contact form.
+This guide shows you how to deploy both the frontend and backend.

+## 📦 Deployment Architecture

+- **Frontend**: React app deployed on Vercel (main portfolio)
+- **Backend**: Express server deployed separately on Vercel (handles emails)

 ## 🔐 Step 1: Generate Gmail App Password